LogoLogo

 Next steps

-Check out the pulumi example project.
+Check out the project.

-Also take a look at the pulumi provider reference and the pulumi module type reference for details on all the configuration parameters.
+Also take a look at the and the for details on all the configuration parameters.